 The doctor called.
 He said the radiologist found something in Wiki’s lungs.
 They suspect it was cancer.
 And it had spread all over her body.

-My knees went limb.
+My knees went limp.
 I walked into the bedroom and sat at the edge of the bed.
 “There’s something I need to tell you,” I sobbed as I told Wiki the news.

 Not missing a beat, she came over and hugged me.
 “It’s okay, I’m not afraid,” she said as she stroked my hair.
 She kissed me and kept reassuring me, “It’s okay.
 I’m okay.”